 The lack of transparency regarding how the device is used led one federal magistrate judge in Texas to deny the Drug Enforcement Agency permission to use a StingRay device in 2012 because the agency had no plan for protecting the privacy of the cellphone numbers of innocent people that would be gathered.

-Houston Council Member Brad Bradford, a former Houston police chief, says he doesn’t remember the surveillance device ever being discussed among city council members or specifically approving funds for the device, only that council has approved funds for various technologies for the police department.
+Houston Councilman Brad Bradford, a former Houston police chief, says he doesn’t remember the surveillance device ever being discussed among city council members or specifically approving funds for the device, only that the council has approved funds for various technologies for the police department.

 “Every specific use of technology that law enforcement must utilize doesn’t necessarily have to be exposed to the public, but I think that guidelines which regulate the use of technologies of this particular nature ought to be exposed,” Bradford said.
 “I think that our laws across the land have to catch up with this type of technology.”

-The ACLU of Texas and the Texas Electronic Privacy Coalition are pushing for more stringent rules to ensure judicial oversight of the surveillance technology during Texas’ next legislative session in 2015.
+The ACLU of Texas and the Texas Electronic Privacy Coalition are pushing for more stringent rules to ensure judicial oversight of the surveillance technology during Texas’s next legislative session in 2015.

 The coalition is pushing a three-pronged approach for legislation that would regulate the use of StingRay cellphone tracking technology in Texas, including requiring a warrant for a StingRay deployment, a data retention policy in which the records collected would be regularly purged and a reporting requirement which would require law enforcement officials to disclose how many times the technology is used and for what purposes.